vincent-peugnet/wcms/MANUAL.md

 Profile
 -------

-The profile allow each users to edit some preferences.
+The profile panel allow each users to edit some preferences.
+To access it, click on your username preceded by <i class="fa fa-user"></i> on the right side of the main menu.

 __Display name__ ande __url__ are used in case of an [authors inclusion](#authors-inclusion) or a [page list](#page-list) inclusion with `authors=1`.